Born: November 12, 1840 - Paris, France

 Artists, Friends, Movements

-Original content written by Julia Brucker
+Content compiled and written by Julia Brucker

 Edited and published by The Art Story Contributors